LacunaSoftware/docs/docs.en-us/articles/grant-id/on-premises/docker/index.md

 ﻿# GrantID - Setup on Docker

+To install an [on-premises](../index.md) instance of [GrantID](../../index.md) on Docker, follow the steps below.
+For other platforms, [click here](../index.md#platforms).

-For Docker-based setup the following image is provided on DockerHub:
+For Docker-based setup the following image is provided on Docker Hub:

 <br />
 <center>